 The Children and Young People (Scotland) Act 2014 puts Corporate Parenting on a statutory footing and introduces a new framework of duties and responsibilities for the 24 public bodies listed in Schedule 4 as corporate parents.
 Education Scotland, as an Executive Agency of the Scottish Government is subject to the corporate duties set out in Part 9 of the Act.
-These duties require all corporate parents to collaborate with each other to promote the wellbeing of looked after children and care leavers in their care and enable them to achieve the best outcomes.
+These duties require all corporate parents to collaborate with each other to promote the wellbeing of care experienced children and care leavers in their care and enable them to achieve the best outcomes.

-Corporate parents' compliance with the legislation will be monitored through the review of corporate parenting reports (by Scottish Ministers), independent inspection mechanisms (such as those provided by the Care Inspectorate, Education Scotland, Healthcare Improvement Scotland and Her Majesty's Inspector of Constabulary in Scotland) and corporate parents' existing governance arrangements (such as councillors, parliamentarians and non-executive board members).
+Corporate parents' compliance with the legislation will be monitored through the review of corporate parenting reports (by Scottish Ministers), independent inspection mechanisms (such as those provided by the Care Inspectorate, Education Scotland, Healthcare Improvement Scotland and His Majesty's Inspector of Constabulary in Scotland) and corporate parents' existing governance arrangements (such as councillors, parliamentarians and non-executive board members).

-Education Scotland's Corporate Parenting Plan 2020-2023 outlines how we intend to execute their corporate parenting duties.
+Education Scotland Corporate Parenting Plan outlines how we execute corporate parenting duties.